SANYU

 Volumes One and Two

-Explore this two-volume set—biography and catalogue raisonné—I designed for the Li Ching Foundation, Taipei.
-Presented in English, Chinese, and French editions and published by Hatje Cantz, Berlin.
+This two-volume publication—comprising a biography and complete catalogue raisonné—was designed by Glenn Suokko for the Li Ching Foundation, Taipei.
+It was published by Hatje Cantz, Berlin, in English, Chinese, and French editions.

 About Sanyu

-In 1921, Sanyu (Chang Yu, 1895–1966) was among many Chinese artists who left their homeland to study abroad.
-Choosing Paris, he enrolled at the Académie de la Grande Chaumière, where he immersed himself in sketching nudes from live models—an experience wholly new to Chinese art.
-In these early ink drawings, Sanyu’s training in calligraphy is evident in the curvilinear assurance and fluidity of his line.
+In 1921, Sanyu (Chang Yu, 1895–1966) was among a generation of Chinese artists who left their homeland to study abroad.
+Choosing Paris, he enrolled at the Académie de la Grande Chaumière, where he immersed himself in drawing nudes from live models—an experience entirely new to Chinese art of the period.
+In these early ink drawings, his training in calligraphy is evident in the curvilinear assurance and fluidity of his line.

-By 1929 he began painting in oils, often in black and white accented with delicate pinks.
-After World War II he traveled to New York, sharing an apartment and friendship with Swiss photographer Robert Frank.
-Through Frank he encountered the New York School—particularly Mark Rothko—and while he never embraced pure abstraction, Sanyu’s later work absorbed their sense of spacious color and atmospheric field.
+By 1929, Sanyu began painting in oils, often in black and white, accented with restrained passages of pink.
+After World War II, he traveled to New York, where he shared an apartment and a close friendship with Swiss photographer Robert Frank.
+Through Frank, Sanyu encountered artists of the New York School, particularly Mark Rothko.
+Although he never embraced pure abstraction, his later paintings absorbed their sense of expansive color and atmospheric field.

-He returned to Paris in 1950 and remained there until his death.
-He believed he could not grow as an artist elsewhere, though his Parisian years were marked by struggle and solitude.
-In August 1966 he died of accidental gas asphyxiation in his small studio.
+Sanyu returned to Paris in 1950 and remained there until his death.
+He believed he could not grow as an artist elsewhere, though his later years were marked by struggle and isolation.
+In August 1966, he died of accidental gas asphyxiation in his small studio.
 His paintings and drawings were subsequently sold in bulk at Hôtel Drouot for a fraction of their worth.

-Today, Sanyu is recognized as one of the most sought-after modern Chinese painters.
-His Five Nudes sold for $150,000 in 1993 and resold for $33 million in 2019.
+Today, Sanyu is recognized as one of the most significant modern Chinese painters of the twentieth century.
+His Five Nudes sold for $150,000 in 1993 and resold for $33 million in 2019, marking a dramatic reassessment of his place in modern art.
 Nude on Tapestry (illustrated above) realized $24 million in November 2023.

 Volume One: His Life